We were loosing customers because of our analytics platform. And rightfully so, when we were providing useless charts like this one.

 - Often times the reports our customers exported weren't for themselves.
-Instead, they were shared with CFOs, Marketing Directors, Speakers, Sponsors etc. Each stakeholder is looking for very different information.
+Instead, they were shared with various stakeholders include: CFOs, Marketing Directors, Speakers, Sponsors etc. Each stakeholder is looking for very different information.

 Documenting Learnings and Preparing for Ideation

 We knew event goals were the key to success for our analytics.
 Together, the product team listed every goal we could think of, grouping and organizing them until we had a list of the most common categories.
+These goals were then validated with a select group of event planners.
 We then mapped each of our product's features against those categories.
 For example, our chat, group discussions, activity feed, and gamification features could be combined into attendee networking analytics to help planners understand how attendees were connecting with each other.